remerjohnson/remerjohnson.github.io/_posts/2015-7-6-software-tools-i-use.md

 ## Publishing (Documentation, Blogging Software)
 +  **GitHub Pages, ReadTheDocs**

 It's no secret I'm a huge fan of GitHub Pages.
 While it's perfectly suited as a streamlined blogging platform, it can also handle documentation fairly well.
 Another option for documentation is [ReadTheDocs](https://readthedocs.org/), which will also use a GitHub repository to generate a web page, except it will look really nice as documentation, and you don't have to mess too much with HTML and CSS.
-You simply drop in your documentation, link it via ReadTheDocus, and voila: it's up.
+You simply drop in your documentation, link it via ReadTheDocs, and voila: it's up.

 What's also great about this is you have a version-controlled document repository that you can serve up to people who want to just get at the source documentation.